-Our comparison between the Studio vs Mixr lines take into account the key features, and the pros and cons of each product.
-Of course, the best way to find your perfect pair is to try them in store, but with the best prices online, our guides can help you decide.
+Our comparison between the Studio vs Mixr lines takes into account the key features and the pros and cons of each product.
+Of course, the best way to find your perfect pair is to try them in-store, but with the best prices online, our guides can help you decide.

 Key Features of Both Headphones

 - Wired vs Wireless: The second generation Studio range comes with wired and Bluetooth Studio wireless models, allowing the producer the freedom to prowl their studio or stay hooked up to their console.
 The Mixr line is wired, as the DJ will be crouched over their desks, mixing away at a party.
 Music fans wanting to listen to their tunes will be swayed by their natural preference for freedom or the security of a wired connection.